dcorns/bash_scripts/README.md

 Furthermore, create a symbolic link to save yourself some typing (ln -s /data/scripts/extraGitInit.sh ginit)

+########### Fedora Development Setup Scripts ###########
 These scripts are useful primarily for setting up a developement system after a fresh install of a Fedora20 distro of linux; however some of them may be useful for other distros as well.

-Before using these scripts, you will definetly want to run 'sudo yum update -y' to get all the existing packages up to date.
+Before using these scripts, you will want to run 'sudo yum update -y' to get all the existing packages up to date.

-If you are using these scripts to install an entire developement environment on fedora, make sure to do them in the order listed here.
+If you are using these scripts to install an entire development environment on fedora, make sure to do them in the order listed here.
 Some scripts will require a restart before the settings will take effect.

 Ichrome.sh--Installs google chrome and adds it to the application menu.

 Iruby.sh--Installs the latest ruby and the rvm version manager for ruby

-Isublime.sh--Installs sublimeText3 alonge with a number of packages for making it more useful for developement.
+Isublime.sh--Installs sublimeText3 along with a number of packages for making it more useful for development.
 Take a look at line 45 if you want to add or subtract the packages that will be installed.

 Inode.sh--Installs and configures the latest version of nodejs and npm